Max Q (Australian band): Name

 While the project was named after Ollie Olsen's dog Max, max q is also an aerospace term referring to the point at which the dynamic pressure (q) on a launch vehicle is greatest.
 Consequently, there is another band called Max Q, which consists of astronauts assigned to the Johnson Space Center in Houston, Texas.

 Band members

-In a 1989 interview (?
-Hutchence died in Nov 1997 ?), Hutchence revealed his perspective on the Max Q musicians:
+In a 1989 interview, Hutchence revealed his perspective on the Max Q musicians:

 Ollie isn't supposed to hang around with pop stars and I'm not supposed to hang around with punk types.
 The band is made up of rowdy friends from Melbourne.
 These guys are good musicians who've never had a chance.
 Most of them have never even been in a studio.
 These are real underground people who don't have any money.
 Some of them have never been on a plane before.
 They were worried that working with me, they'd lose their underground status.

+Contrary to Hutchence's statement, all of the members of Max Q had previously made studio recordings.